elmcraft/elmcraft.org/content/lore/elm-core-development.md

 Elm is a language designed and developed by Evan Czaplicki.
 Elm core development functions differently to the average open source project.

-Today the “Elm core team” consists of Evan Czaplicki and Tereza Sokol.
+Today the “[Elm Core Team](/lore/elm-core-team)” consists of Evan Czaplicki and Tereza Sokol.
 The projects they cover are:

 - [The Elm Compiler](https://github.com/elm/compiler)
 - [https://elm-lang.org/]() - [github](https://github.com/elm/elm-lang.org)